wandb/docs/docs/guides/model_registry/link-new-model-version.md

 2. Hover your mouse next to the name of the registered model you want to link a new model to.
 3. Select the meatball menu icon (three horizontal dots) next to  **View details**.
 4. From the dropdown, select **Link new version**.
-5. A modal will appear.
-From the **Project** dropdown, either select or type in the name of the project that contains your model.
+5. From the **Project** dropdown, select the name of the project that contains your model.
 6. From the **Model Artifact** dropdown, select the name of the model artifact.
 7. From the **Version** dropdown, select the model version you want to link to the registered model.